nicosensei/miyoo-mini-better-sd-card/README.md

 ## How to install

-- You should first update your Miyoo Mini firmware to the latest update (see https://github.com/TriForceX/MiyooCFW/wiki/Miyoo-Mini, as of writing the matest update is december 12th 2021).
+- You should first update your Miyoo Mini firmware to the latest update.
+Updates can be downloaded from https://lemiyoo.cn/upgrade/, and a guide on the flashing procedure is found on https://discord.com/channels/529983248114122762/891336865540620338/931055125177462886.
+As of writing the latest update is 20220108 (January 8th 2022).
 It may work on other firmware version but I haven't tested it.

+### Starting from scratch

+On a freshly FAT32 formatted SD card, copy the contents of the release package to the root

+### Updating from stock SD card

-- On your SD card, backup the following folders: `App`, `Emu`,  `RApp` and `RetroArch` (located at the root)
+- on your SD card, backup the following folders: `App`, `Emu`,  `RApp` and `RetroArch` (located at the root)

-- Specifically, your _saved states_ are found in `RetroArch/.retroarch/states` and your _saved games_ are found in `RetroArch/.retroarch/saves`
+- specifically, your _saved states_ are found in `RetroArch/.retroarch/states` and your _saved games_ are found in `RetroArch/.retroarch/saves`

-- Then completely wipe `App`, `Emu`,  `RApp` and `RetroArch` from the root of the SD card
+- then completely wipe `App`, `Emu`,  `RApp` and `RetroArch` from the root of the SD card

+- copy the contents of the release package to the root

+### Updating from a previous version

+- wipe `App`, `Emu`,  `RApp` and `RetroArch` from the root of the SD card
-- Copy the following folders from the release package to the root of your SD card: `App`, `Emu`,  `RApp` and `RetroArch`
+- copy the contents of the release package to the root

 For obvious legal reasons, neither bios files nor roms or box art are provided in the release package, you should copy them yourself.